emipa606/BadMeatCategory/README.md

-Puts all meat that is defined as coming from a Humanlike race and would cause bad thoughts from eating in its own category Also moves meat from Insectoids and rotten meat from https://steamcommunity.com/sharedfiles/filedetails/?id=2466790513]Rotten Meat
+Puts all meat that is defined as coming from a Humanlike race and would cause bad thoughts from eating in its own category Also moves meat from Insectoids, rotten meat from https://steamcommunity.com/sharedfiles/filedetails/?id=2466790513]Rotten Meat and Chaomeat from https://steamcommunity.com/sharedfiles/filedetails/?id=1786466855]Pawnmorpher

 Idea by: Rasutei